Linko-3D/Simple-Online-Multiplayer-Networking-Authoritative-Dedicated-Server/README.md

 ## Tutorial to host the game online

-* Create an Amazon Web Services account, then sign in to the console.
+* Create an Amazon Web Services account, then click **Sign in to console** then **Sign in using root user email**.
+Check **Root user**.
+A menu will ask you to secure your account check **Authenticator app**.
 At the top right, set the region to where you want to create the server (ideally East United States or West Europe).

 * Create an EC2 instance by clicking on **Launch instance**.
 Create a key pair, name it for example **mykey**, and save it in a folder that you call **security**.
 Beside the checkbox **Allow SSH traffic from**, set the option to **My IP**.
 Click **Launch instance**.